Infection in the Nose, Throat, and Airways (Upper Respiratory Infection) in Infants: What to Know

 -

-Your baby makes high-pitched whistling sounds when breathing, most often when breathing out (wheezes).
+Your baby makes high-pitched whistling sounds when breathing.
+This is called wheezing.

 -

-Your baby's skin or fingernails look gray or blue.
+Your baby's skin or nails look gray or blue.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.